 It was a grand idea at a time when Charlestonians were ready for a change in their fortunes.
 The last four decades of the 19th century had brought war, natural disasters and economic depression to the city.
 One of the ways local businessmen sought to recover was with the South Carolina Inter-State and West Indian Exposition of 1901-1902.
 Another was with the establishment of the Commercial Club shortly thereafter.

 The purpose of the Commercial Club was to promote Charleston’s commercial and industrial growth.
-Organizers believed that by housing dynamic professionals and businessmen together, informal encounters, casual conversations and leisure activities would stimulate great ideas and collaboration.
+Its proponents believed that by housing dynamic professionals and businessmen together, informal encounters, casual conversations and leisure activities would stimulate great ideas and collaboration.
 Among its earliest members were the Charleston Chamber of Commerce (America’s first), Cotton Exchange, Merchants Exchange, Young Businessmen’s League, and a new Real Estate Exchange.

 Backers explored a number of locations for their new facility, finally deciding to rehabilitate four attached late 19th century Georgian row houses.
 Known as Smith’s Row for their builder, W.B.
 Smith, the site was strategically located behind the Charleston County Courthouse and across the street from City Hall.
 Architect A.W.
 Todd removed the houses’ roofs to accommodate a new fourth floor featuring large windows.
 A rear section was added and the entire structure stuccoed to create a single façade.
 Grandest of all, a three-story piazza and fourth-floor balcony dominated the sidewalk.